rgehrsitz/rex/docs/decisions/REX-M8-RULESET-RELOAD.md

 Reload is disabled by default and changes no v3 or existing daemon behavior.
 V3 remains available only through its existing explicit compatibility switch and cannot enable reload.
+Its legacy multi-fact dispatch therefore cannot be swapped between fact updates by the daemon.
 Activation is process-local; a multi-instance rollout must coordinate artifact publication and the existing single-owner durable lease.
 Polling is portable across supported operating systems and avoids signal-specific behavior.

 ## Acceptance evidence